MLP-VectorClub/Winterchilla/CONTRIBUTING.md

  - [DeviantArt](https://www.deviantart.com/developers/register):  `DA_CLIENT`, `DA_SECRET`
  - [Discord](https://discordapp.com/developers/applications/me): `DISCORD_CLIENT`, `DISCORD_SECRET`

-##### API keys

-If you want to test broken YouTube video removal you will need a Google API key from the [Google API Console](https://console.developers.google.com) that has the [YouTube Data v3 API](https://console.developers.google.com/apis/library/youtube.googleapis.com/) enabled.
-This key should be set as the value of the `GOOGLE_API_KEY` constant.

 #### Dependencies

 Be sure to run `composer install` to download all the dependencies and see if you need to install/enable any other extensions for the site to work.

 #### Directory permissions

 The `fs` and the `vendor/ezyang/htmlpurifier/library/HTMLPurifier/DefinitionCache`folders must be writable by PHP.